-Total Amount Spent Amo unt Unspent (in ₹ ) for the Financial Year (in ₹) Total Amount trans CSR Account as per s - Amount transferred Schedule VII as per s • • Amount Date of transfer Name of the Fund Amount Date of transfer 27,90,95,063/- 15,97,07,852/- March 31, 2023 - Nil -
+Total Amount Spent Amo unt Unspent (in ₹ ) for the Financial Year (in ₹) Total Amount trans CSR Account as per s Amount transferred Schedule VII as per s • • Amount Date of transfer Name of the Fund Amount Date of transfer 27,90,95,063/- 15,97,07,852/- March 31, 2023 - Nil -

-Dec alls of COR amoun it spent ag gainst on Details of CSM amount spent against ongoing projects for the mancial year. (wurthyear projects also) une rinanci ai year.
-(I ицп уеаг projects a lso) 1 2 2 œ 4 IJ 9 7 8 ი 10 SI.
-SI.
-Name of the ltem Local Location of the project project Project Amount Amount Amount Mode of Project Amount Amount Amount Mode of Mode of Implem No No No Project from the area duration allocated spent transferred Impleme- Implemei list of (Yes/ for the in the in the to Unspent ntation - ntation - activities No) State District project current CSR Direct Name . e (in ₹ ) financial Account (Yes/No) (Yes/No) C-body Veev 6 a 4 4 a 2
+Deta Details of CSR amoun it spent ag gainst on ount spent against ongoing projects for the financial year.
+(Multi year projects also) for the financi al year.
+(N Aulti year projects a lso) - 2 m 4 5 9 7 8 б 10 SI.
+Name of the ltem Local Location of the project the project Project Project Amount Amount Amount Mode of N Mode of Implem No Project from the area duration allocated spent transferre Impleme- Implemen list of (Yes/ for the in the to Unspent ntation - ntation - activities No) State District project current CSR Direct Name . e (in ₹ ) financial Account (Yes/No) 5 Schedule Year for the